MaxNaeg/ncmdp/readme.md

 * Code related to "3.1 Classical Control" is in lunar_lander_env.
 * Code related to "3.2 Portfolio Optimization with Sharpe Ratio as Objective" is in portfolio_opt_env.
 * Code related to "3.3 Discrete Optimization Problems" for the peak environment is in peak_env.
+* Code related to "Appendix C: Grid environment" is in grid_env

 * For other results related to  "3.3 Discrete Optimization Problems" see https://github.com/MaxNaeg/ZXreinforce, https://github.com/remmyzen/rlftqc, and https://github.com/jolle-ag/qdx.